 It applies to financial statements that are intended to give a true and fair view.

 FRS 100 as issued in 2012 set out a financial reporting framework applicable from 1 January 2015; the revised standard, issued in 2015 sets out the financial reporting framework applicable from 1 January 2016.
+The version of FRS 100 issued in March 2018 does not fundamentally change the requirements of the 2015 standard; it is effective from 1 January 2019.

 The options available for preparing financial statements under FRS 100 as issued in 2012 are summarised below: